Pranav435/Ambient-Scratchpad/README.md

 ## 🔍 Example: Note Lifecycle

-1. You capture a note:
+1. Capture a note:

    ```
    “Work on pitch deck by Friday”
    ```
+2. Pathway ensures only the **latest version** of this note is processed.
-2. OpenAI enriches it:
+3. OpenAI enriches it:

    ```json
    {